 “Sign In With Apple” (SIWA) is Apple’s response to social authentication methods, similar to google.
 Released as part of Apple’s WWDC 2019 conference, Apple has weighed into the identity provider space by using Apple ID for username and password authentication and MFA using the user’s registered Apple devices.

-Sign In with Apple gives us a new alternative to other social login providers such as Google and Facebook.
-However, unlike those services, it seems to be more aimed at identity and authentication, rather than access to services such as Google calendar.
+Sign in with Apple gives you a new alternative to other social login providers such as Google and Facebook.
+However, unlike those services, it has a greater focus on identity and authentication rather than access to services such as Google calendar.

 Proof Key for Code Exchange (PKCE) was initially designed for native/mobile client applications when using OAuth; however, as a happy accident, it’s also handy for all other kinds of applications.
 Because of this, new specifications and BCP documents are starting to encourage the use of PKCE across the board.